 Some Australian regulations have a general requirement for medical surveillance of people occupationally exposed to hazards, a requirement which has been interpreted to mean that audiometric surveillance is required for people occupationally exposed to noise.
 Some jurisdictions have specific requirements for provision of regular hearing tests for people whose noise exposure is such that they need to rely on hearing protectors for protection.

-An audiogram should be run according to AS/NZS1269.4 Section 8.
 A significant threshold shift is defined as:

-Normal hearing thresholds are in the range of 0 – 25 dB hearing level (HL).
+Normal hearing thresholds are in the range of 0 – 25 dB hearing level (dB HL).
 Thresholds that are greater than 25 dB HL are said to be outside the normal range and indicate that a hearing loss is present.
 There are typical patterns of hearing loss, sometimes associated with the cause of the hearing loss.

 Thresholds that are either outside the normal range of hearing or atypical for a type of hearing loss are considered to be abnormal.